Rocky: Legacy

-In June 2008, AFI revealed its "Ten top Ten"—the best ten films in ten "classic" American film genres—after polling over 1,500 people from the creative community.
+In 1998, the American Film Institute (AFI) ranked Rocky as the 78th best film in American cinema.
+The film's ranking rose to #57 on AFI's 10th anniversary edition of the list in 2007.
+Additionally, in June 2008, AFI revealed its 10 Top 10—the best ten films in ten "classic" American film genres—after polling over 1,500 people from the creative community.
 Rocky was acknowledged as the second-best film in the sports genre, after Raging Bull.